Azeoo/Predicting_Instagram_Addiction/README.md

 This is a Flask API built for a model that predicts Instagram addiction.
 The model, based on logistic regression, was trained on real-time data collected through surveys from various users.
 With an accuracy of 96%, the model analyzes user behavior and engagement patterns to predict the likelihood of Instagram addiction.

-This Flask API uses a Random Forest Classifier to predict a user's level of addiction based on input data.
+This Flask API also uses a Random Forest Classifier to predict a user's level of addiction based on input data.
 The model classifies addiction severity into four categories: Low, Moderate, High, and Severe, helping to assess the user's behavior and guide appropriate intervention strategies.